 If you feel like you’re going to have a panic attack:

 - Try to think only positive thoughts.
 Fight against negative thinking.

 - Take deep breaths.
 Try to get your breathing under control and your heart rate down.

 - Switch to an easier stroke such as heads-up breaststroke.

 - If conditions allow, flip over onto your back and float.
 (This is not always possible in the middle of an open-water race, but will be easier if you have started near the back or off to the side.)

 - If you are still having trouble, signal or find your way over to a race official in a kayak or zodiac.
 They’ll be happy to let you hang off the side to regroup.

 Some triathletes say not knowing where they are in the middle of the swim is their biggest worry and they wish the buoy markers at races had elevated flags on top to make sighting easier and swimming off-course less likely.
 Do you have any suggestions for race organizers?
 Or do you have any tips that aren’t included here on how to prevent panic attacks?
 We’d like to hear from you.
 Please write to us at email@example.com.

-Theresa Wallace is a contributing editor to Triathlon Magazine Canada.
+Theresa Wallace is a freelance writer based in Ottawa.
 Rick Hellard is a triathlon coach in Ottawa, race co-director of the Mike Collingwood Memorial Triathlon at Meech Lake, Quebec and a former pro.